nickhavenly/havenly-tq-test/README.md

 ## 3 - Algorithm Design

-There's a conceptual algorithm problem in the following
+There's a conceptual algorithm problem in the Algorithm directory.
+Feel free to solve this with any language of your choice.
+The goal here is to understand how you think through problem solving situations.

+### Feedback

+Feel free to include any feedback you have about the test in the comment sections of the PRs that you submit.